SharieRhea/track_tagger/README.md

 # track_tagger

-track_tagger is a GUI program built with [flet](https://github.com/flet-dev/flet) for editing metadata in mp3 files.
+track_tagger is a terminal user interface (TUI) program built with [textual](https://textual.textualize.io/) for editing metadata in mp3 files.
 Title, artist, album title, album artist, album cover, and genre are modified.
 The user may optionally provide a [last.fm](https://www.last.fm) API key to search for track information.

 Please note that track_tagger follows the last.fm convention of using "tags" to describe the genre of a song.
 A song may have multiple tags, and are they are placed in the genre section of an mp3's metadata as a comma-separated list.